mitchdshawn/interest_rate_forecaster/technical_document.md

 ![7](images/7.png)

-Next we&#39;ll review a few examples of interest rate environments that it handles well, where it didn&#39;t handle it well, and review the logic behind how it was mistaken.
+Next, we&#39;ll review a few examples of interest rate environments that it handles well, where it didn&#39;t handle it well, and review the logic behind how it was mistaken.

 Current rate environment

 ![8](images/8.png)

 The model was able to identify the historically unusual low interest rate environment we&#39;ve been in globally since the 2008 recession.
 It predicted stable rates, and continues to predict further rate increases as the year moves on.
 We are currently in one of the longest market bull runs in history, a recession is likely lurking around the corner for US markets as of early 2019.
-Next we&#39;ll review how the model handled the 2008 recession.
+Next, we&#39;ll review how the model handled the 2008 recession.

 2008 Recession